 Where lying to the right of all singularities of the function .

 In this article, we shall consider theoretic aspects of the Laplace transform, reserving for the application of the subject to the solution of linear differential equations.
-This transform is defined by the equation
+This transformation is defined by the equation;

 PIECE-WISE OR SECTIONAL CONTINUITY